Colonial Diplomacy

 Colonial Diplomacy is a board game very similar to the original, Diplomacy.
 Gameplay is nearly identical to the original.
 Seven players fight to control the board through diplomacy.
 Movement is turn-based, but all players' orders are executed simultaneously, unlike Risk.

 Setting

 The game is set in Asia in the late 19th Century.
 Much of the board is controlled by European colonial powers.
-The powers include: England, Russia, Japan, Holland, Turkey, China, and France.
+The powers include: Great Britain, Russia, Japan, Holland, Turkey, China, and France.

 Differences

 Colonial Diplomacy includes a couple of notable additions, which differentiate the Colonial Diplomacy from the original Diplomacy.